bkimmett/polynomial-byzantine/README.md

 3. In a command prompt, run the messaging server: `rabbitmq-server`.
 This window needs to stay open for as long as the program is running.

 4. In another command prompt (in the folder where the files are), run the runner, which starts and stops (most of) the other parts of the program: `python multibyz_kingsaia_runner_adversary.py <num_nodes>`.
-The slot where `<num_nodes>` is should have an integer in it: the number of total nodes to run.
-The runner will start all nodes, as well as the client, and drop you in the client.
+The slot where `<num_nodes>` is should have an integer in it: the number of total nodes to run. (**I _strongly recommend_ running the program with no more than 10 nodes, by default.**) The runner will start all nodes, as well as the client, and drop you in the client.

 5. The runner will create a file, `multibyz_kingsaia_nodenames`, with the names of the running nodes.